X

 View now View at Adonit

-Although it's natural to use your fingers to scroll on your tablet of choice, sometimes they just aren't the right tool for the task on your screen.
-When you need to take notes, draw, or sketch and don't want to use your digits, a stylus is a handy accessory to your iPad that can level up its productivity.
+Although it's natural to use your fingers to scroll on your tablet, sometimes they aren't the right tool for the task on your screen.
+When you need to take notes, draw, or sketch and don't want to use your digits, a stylus is a handy accessory to your iPad to increase your productivity.

-Chances are when you think of a stylus for your iPad, you immediately think the Apple Pencil (2nd Gen), (or perhaps the rumored third-generation Apple Pencil that could launch this May).
-Although we declared it as the best iPad stylus overall based on our hands-on testing, we understand that not everyone wants or needs to spend $129 on a stylus.
-The good news is there are plenty of other stylus models that are compatible with iPads, and many even have some of the same technologies as the Apple Pencil, like palm rejection and tilt recognition.
+Chances are, when you think of a stylus for your iPad, you immediately think of the Apple Pencil (2nd Gen), (or perhaps the new Apple Pencil Pro).
+Although Apple's stylus lineup is a wonderful companion for your iPad, we understand that not everyone wants to spend over $100 on a stylus.
+The good news is that there are plenty of other iPad-compatible stylus models, and many include some of the same technologies, like palm rejection and tilt recognition.

 What is the best iPad stylus right now?

-Our top pick for the best iPad stylus is the Apple Pencil (2nd Gen), for its wireless charging capabilities, sleek design, and ease of use.
-We tested plenty more styluses, so keep reading to see how our choices stack up against the Apple Pencil.
+Our top pick for the best iPad stylus is the Apple Pencil (2nd Gen), for its wireless charging capabilities, sleek design, ease of use, and compatibility options.
+Plus, we tested plenty more stylus options -- including our top pick for the new M4 iPads -- so keep reading to see how our choices stack up against the Apple Pencil.

 The best iPad stylus of 2024